iainharfield/dockerMyPi/README.md

 Minimum Pre-requisits:
 ----------------------
+1) Ansible and ansible_hosts file is already configured on
-1) Down load the headless image from here:  https://www.raspberrypi.org/downloads/raspbian/
+2) Down load the headless image from here:  https://www.raspberrypi.org/downloads/raspbian/
-2) Burn the image
+3) Burn the image (e.g. Win32DiskImager,balenaEtcher etc.)
-3) Edit the image to activate the SSH.
+4) Edit the image to activate the SSH.
 Create a file named ssh in the boot partition (no file extension).
-4) plug into your Pi and SSH should work
+5) plug into your Pi and SSH should work

 Execute the playbooks in the following order from Ansible server:
 -----------------------------------------------------------------